The human need for significance

 Feeling significant can lead to major accomplishments.
 Think of leaders like Michelle Obama.
 Michelle’s father was a city water plant employee and her mother was a secretary.
 She was raised in a middle class household in Chicago, and her father was diagnosed with multiple sclerosis when Michelle was a child, which devastated the family.
 Although she was always a tenacious, hardworking student, her teachers discouraged her from dreaming too big.
 They cautioned her that it would be too hard to get ahead, so she should set her sights on smaller goals.

 There are two things that every person should strive for in life: to achieve their goals and to feel fulfilled.
-The six human needs are the ways in which we aim to achieve and feel fulfilled.
+The six human needs are the ways in which we aim to accomplish our goals and feel fulfilled.
 Dysfunctional, limiting behaviors arise when you’re unable to meet your human needs, but if you’re someone who values significance above all else, and you’re able to reach your goals and feel that special sense of significance, you’ll ultimately feel fulfilled.

 Discover Your Top Human Need

 Learn what your #1 driving force is with this quick quiz.